-The parties shall be deemed to have made these rules a part of their arbitration agreement whenever they have provided for arbitration by the American Arbitration Association (hereinafter AAA) or under its Arbitration Rules for Professional Accounting and Related Services Disputes.
-These rules and any amendment of them shall apply in the form in effect at the time the demand for arbitration or submission agreement is received by the AAA.
+The parties shall be deemed to have made these rules a part of their arbitration agreement whenever they have provided for arbitration by the American Arbitration Association

+(hereinafter AAA) or under its Arbitration Rules for the Real Estate Industry.
+These rules and any amendment of them shall apply in the form obtaining at the time the demand for arbitration or submission agreement is received by the AAA.
 The parties, by written agreement, may vary the procedures set forth in these rules.